atta-ahmed/GroceryShoppingTask/README.md

 # GroceryShoppingTask

 1- First clone or download project

-2- no need to check out for develop branch all updats on master branch , just open prpject from xcworkspace and run
+2- no need to check out for develop branch all updates on master branch , just open project from xcworkspace and run